ANTARCTICA AND SOUTH GEORGIA

 Activities: Two nights camping at Isla Espiritu National Reserve, one day swimming with whale sharks, night dives/snorkels with mobulas, diving/snorkeling with California sea lions at Los Islotes, and many photography opportunities.

-Included: Four nights accommodations with breakfast at La Paz Centro Hotel, two nights accommodations and all meals at campsite, boat charter, park fees, guides, tanks and weights provided, all diving/snorkeling, and daily transfers between hotel and marina.
+Included: Four nights accommodations at Seven Crown La Paz Centro Hotel, two nights accommodations and all meals at campsite, boat charter, park fees, guides, tanks and weights provided, all diving/snorkeling, and daily transfers between hotel and marina, photography talks.

 Not Included: Tips, alcohol, dive/snorkel equipment rental